boo54321/WiFi-controlled-2-Wheeled-car-using-Arduino-Uno-and-ESP-8266/README.md

 ## FinalCode.ino
 This is a Arduino Code to act as client.
 This code uses the ESP8266 to create a hotspot and then allow users to connect to it

+Feel free to create a application of RcFinal.py via PyInstaller, Platypus, etc